 - Official transcripts must be sent directly from the institution to the Office of International Enrollment and Admissions.
 If sent by mail, the official transcript must originate from the school (for undergraduate applicants), university registrar, or controller of examinations in an envelope sealed by the institution.
 Official digital transcripts must be sent through the institution’s official platform.
 Transcripts sent through email attachment will be deemed unofficial.

 - Unofficial transcripts may be used for admissions decision.
 See Subject to Documentation status for more information.

-- GGU reserves the right to request transcript evaluation through World Education Services (WES) or an equivalent evaluation service, attestation from the Ministry of Education or higher education commission/authority in the country where transcript was issued, or any additional documents depending on the requirements for each country.
+- GGU reserves the right to request transcript evaluation through approved credential evaluation services, attestation from the Department/Ministry of Education or higher education commission/authority in the country where transcript was issued, or any additional documents depending on the requirements for each country.